nenebeji/E-Commerce/README.md

 ## Project Description

-This is an Express.Js back end application that for an E-commerce site.
+This is an Express.Js back end application for an E-commerce site.

 * When a user adds their database name, MySQL username, and MySQL password to an environment variable file they are connected to a database using Sequelize.